5 Ways Smart Cities Are Leveraging Technology for Waste Management

 Since 1950, the world’s urban populace has risen by more than 5 times.

-As the World Economic Forum puts it, “in the 21st century, few trends have matched the economic, environmental, and societal impact of rapid urbanization.” [quote from – weforum.org/mapped-the-dramatic-global-rise-of-urbanization]
+As the World Economic Forum puts it, “In the 21st century, few trends have matched the economic, environmental, and societal impact of rapid urbanization.” [quote from – weforum.org/mapped-the-dramatic-global-rise-of-urbanization]

 Demand for goods and food rises with the increase in urban people, and as demand has risen, so has the creation of trash.
 Waste and landfills are significant problems in many cities.
 So what can be done to help lessen this issue?
 Among the many benefits of smart cities is modern waste management.

 Smart cities provide many environmental benefits.
 They can monitor air quality, which could lead to lower greenhouse gas emissions (GHGs).
 The cities can track energy consumption as well and make necessary adjustments to use it in the most efficient way.
-Electricity use is one of the biggest producers of carbon, so an entire city being able to change how they use electricity is a major asset.
-Below are five ways smart cities are using technology to manage their trash.

-What Is a Smart City?
+What is a Smart City?

 The simplest definition of a smart city is a city that collects data through technology to improve service, quality of life, and equity for businesses and residents.